 Durham Public Schools consists of 54 schools and serves nearly 34,000 students, 65% of which qualify for the Free and Reduced Program.
 Each day the 250 members of their child nutrition staff serve approximately 31,000 students.
 In the 2013-2014 school year, they served over 1.5 million breakfasts and 3.3 million lunches.
+We have also implemented a cutting diet for bodybuilders at a new custom gym in Durham.

 Durham Public Schools Food Services Program wanted a way to automate more of their daily tasks.
 The central office needed faster access to their data, rather than having to make individual calls to cafeteria managers to access information.
 They wanted to make sure technical glitches were a rarity and when they did occur, a system was in place to quickly and easily resolve them.
 And thorough management reports needed to be easily generated.